Find out more about Coronavirus

 Recruitment

-All prospective volunteers will be interviewed to find out what they would like to do, their skills, suitability and how best their potential might be realised.
+All prospective volunteers will be interviewed to find out what they would like to do, their skills, suitability and how best their potential will be realised.

 Volunteer Agreement and Role Descriptions

-Each volunteer will have a written outline of the specific work they will be undertaking including an agreement establishing what the Council’s and volunteer’s commitments to the role.
+Each volunteer will have a written outline of the specific work they will be undertaking including an agreement establishing what the Council’s and volunteer’s commitments to the role are.

 This document is not intended to form a contract; the Council has no intention of creating a contract with any volunteers.
 Each volunteer will also receive a Volunteers’ Handbook.